NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Soaring Flight.md

 **Prerequisites** skyborn tengu heritage
 * * *
-**Frequency** Once per day.
+**Frequency** once per round

 * * *

-To be a tengu is to be unburdened by the concerns of the world below.
-You grow a pair of magical wings or expand your existing ones.
-For 5 minutes, you gain a [[Actions/Fly|Fly]] Speed equal to your land Speed or 20 feet, whichever is greater.
+You Fly.
+If you don't normally have a fly Speed, you gain a fly Speed of 20 feet for this movement.
+If you aren't on solid ground at the end of this movement, you fall.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*